Rat tumor removal costs depend on the Vet attending to your pet. Since every Vet charges a different price, you’ll need to ask them.

 Did you notice fast-growing tumors in rats you own?
 Well, tumor removals price are unique among vets.
-It also depends on the tumour size, how attached the tumour is to other structures around it, location, etc. These factors depend on how long the surgery will be.
+It also depends on the tumor size, how attached the cancer is to other structures around it, location, etc. These factors depend on how long the surgery will be.

 From experience, vets living around here charge based on the amount of time it takes.
-I have had tumour removals for $200, but I have also seen friends pay much more than $600.
-It all depends on where you are and who your vet is.
+I have had tumor removals for $200, but I have also seen friends pay much more than $600.
+It all depends on where you are and who your Vet is.